ros-navigation/docs.nav2.org/plugin_tutorials/docs/writing_new_nav2_full_pipeline.rst

 Here is how a navigation request travels through the stack end-to-end:

 1. **Client → Navigator plugin**: The ``bt_navigator`` node loads and manages navigator plugins via pluginlib.
 Each plugin registers its own ROS 2 action server during activation.
-A client sends a goal directly to that action server (e.g. ``navigate_with_operations``).
-The goal has all fields already formed — how that is done is covered in Step 7.
+A client (i.e. your application) sends a goal to that action server (e.g. ``navigate_with_operations``) to navigate using a customizable API.
 2. **Navigator plugin → Behavior Tree**: The plugin's ``goalReceived()`` loads the BT XML file specified in the goal (or the default tree if none is provided) and writes all required variables onto the blackboard — in this demo that is only the path (``nav_msgs/Path``).
 The BT executor then begins ticking the tree.
 3. **Behavior Tree → BT nodes**: The tree on the diagram sequences three BT action nodes (``SetBladeState``, ``FollowPath``, ``SetCameraYaw``).
 Each node is a thin wrapper around a ROS 2 action client; it reads its inputs from blackboard ports, sends the action goal, and maps the server response back to a ``BT::NodeStatus``.
 4. **BT nodes → Task servers**: Each action client calls a dedicated ROS 2 action server that owns one operation (``blade_server``, ``controller_server``, ``camera_server``).
 The server executes the hardware command and streams feedback or returns a result.